-We are in the process of formalising 'interim' and 'wrap-up' project meetings, with a checklist that includes consideration of any issues relating to research integrity.
+We continue to refine the process of 'interim' and 'wrap-up' project meetings, to include consideration of any issues relating to research integrity.
 Such meetings happen informally, but the added structure is intended to ensure that institutional policy and practice is reinforced, and any learnings are captured.